fkdads/VLM_subtitling/README.md

 `requirements.txt`.
 Please ensure to have installed _**C++ Visual Studio Redistribution package**_ to install _segment_anything_ and _face_recognition_ on Windows.
 Since _face_recognition_ and _segment_anything_ modules support GPU usage, you can reduce runtimes significantly.
-Code and requirements.txt file refer to **CUDA Toolkit V.11.8**.
+Code and requirements.txt file refer to **CUDA Toolkit V.11.8** and **cuDNN 9.0.0**.
+You should also set up [cmake](https://cmake.org/download/) in case you want to leverage CUDA and you do not have access to a dlib version with CUDA 11.8.
+You can follow the bash script

 The provided code is tested on Windows 11.